asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

     payload:
       type: object
       properties:
-        user-id:
+        userId:
           type: integer
           description: This property describes the id of the user
-        user-email:
+        userEmail:
           type: string
-          description: This property describes the id of the user
+          description: This property describes the email of the user
 ```

 In this section, let's shift our focus to defining messages using Avro Schemas directly within our document.